 Changes

-Each ExCB shall inform the Secretary of the ExMC about changes in the information given according to 11.1.2 and 11.1.3.
+Each ExCB shall inform the ExMC Secretary about changes in the information given according to 11.1.2 and 11.1.3.

 Extension of scope

-When an ExCB wishes to extend its acceptance to further standards accepted for use in the IECEx Certified Equipment Scheme, an application shall be made to the Secretary of the ExMC.
+When an ExCB wishes to extend its acceptance to further standards accepted for use in the IECEx Certified Equipment Scheme, an application shall be made to the ExMC Secretary using form F-011.
 When the ExCB has been assessed within the last five years, the members of the Assessment Team that assessed the ExCB should give their comments on the application.

 The ExMC Secretary in consultation with the IECEx Executive shall decide whether the extension may require a full or limited assessment on the basis of the information thus available.
-Decisions shall be reported to the next ExMC meeting.
+A decision shall also be taken whether acceptance of the scope extension requires approval by ExMC.
+Scope extensions granted shall be reported to the next ExMC meeting.

 Reporting of decisions